Article Summary: Historic Sites In South Dakota

 5. Wounded Knee National Historic Landmark

-We kick off the Top 5 Historic Sites In South Dakota at #5 with the Wounded Knee National Historic Landmark.
+We’re on to the Top 5 Historic Sites In South Dakota.
+At #5 we have an important site with a tragic past.
+Welcome to the Wounded Knee National Historic Landmark.

 To learn more about the Wounded Knee Massacre I recommend: Bury My Heart at Wounded Knee: An Indian History of the American West by Dee Brown.